Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 The court may also order a party charged with domestic violence to undergo the Battering Intervention and Prevention program, which offers counseling and educating to both the victim and the party charged.

-If an alleged victim has applied for a protective order, the court may grant it if it judges that violence is likely to reoccur.
+If an alleged victim has applied for a protective order.
+Therefore, the court may grant it if it judges that violence is likely to reoccur.
 The protective order may prohibit a party from visiting a certain property or from moving children, among other potential restrictions.

-A party which violates a protective order can be subject to a Class A misdemeanor, which means a fine of up to $4,000 and jail not to exceed a year.
-If the party has previous convictions, they may be subject to a felony in the third degree, which entails possible imprisonment of up to ten years but not less than two years, and a fine of up to $10,000.
+A party which violates a protective order can be subject to a Class A misdemeanor.
+Which means a fine of up to $4,000 and jail not to exceed a year.
+If the party has previous convictions.
+They may be subject to a felony in the third degree.
+Which entails possible imprisonment of up to ten years but not less than two years.
+As well as a fine of up to $10,000.

 Talk to a Domestic Violence Attorney Today